 The Tom Collins is very similar to the Gin Fizz but here are the differences.
 First, the original Tom Collins is technically made with “Old Tom Gin” which is a nickname for a sweetened variety of gin (Genever Gin).
 The history of the name Old Tom Gin isn’t very clear, but this sweetened gin was a key ingredient in the Tom Collins.
-Also, the Tom Collins is served with ice in a 12 oz glass, where as the Gin Fizz is served in a smaller glass (8 oz) without ice.
-One other difference that is historically noted is that Gin Fizz’s are made using a soda siphon, because it creates small gas bubbles.
+Also, the Tom Collins is served with ice in a 12 oz glass, whereas the Gin Fizz is served in a smaller glass (8 oz) without ice.
+One other difference that is historically noted is that Gin Fizz’ are made using a soda syphon because it creates small gas bubbles.

 If you do know a good bartender, you might try ordering some of the variations of the Gin Fizz.
 For example, a gin fizz shaken with an egg white becomes a Silver Fizz and when it’s shaken with an egg yoke it becomes a Golden Fizz.
 The use of a whole egg makes the cocktail a Royal Fizz.
 When you substitute Champagne for the soda water it becomes a Diamond Fizz and if you add a dash of green creme de menthe to a Gin Fizz it becomes a Green Fizz, surprise, surprise.

 The Gin Fizz is a good drink when made properly, but personally, I lean towards the Silver Fizz for it’s better texture.
-It is also similar to the Ramos Gin Fizz, except its flavour profile is simple and clean.
+Historically, these drinks are all based on the Lemon soda, which started the whole fizz category in the early 1800s.
+The ultimate fizz is the Ramos Gin Fizz, complicated to make, but so delicious.